ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 unavailability (e.g. crash) of the gateways implementing the SATP protocol.

 All messages exchanged between gateways are assumed to run over TLS1.3.
-HTTP/S must be used instead of plain HTTP.
+HTTPS must be used instead of plain HTTP.

 The endpoints at the respective gateways should provide access to credentials (or other identification mechanisms) to prove the legal owner (or operator) of the gateway.